corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 ### Encrypting passwords

-Storing passwords in plain text is discouraged in applications where security is critical.
+Storing passwords in plain text should only be done in low-security situations, such as testing on a private network.
 Passwords are assumed to be in plain format by default, unless a different format is specified by the `passwordEncryption` field, as shown in the following example:

 ```groovy
 passwordEncryption = SHIRO_1_CRYPT